Cassidy Janson: Stage career

 In 2013 she returned to the Menier Chocolate Factory in Candide, playing the role of Paquette.
 Following this, she played Ruth in Dessa Rose at the Trafalgar Studios, alongside Cynthia Erivo as Dessa.

 On 30 November 2015 Janson took over the role of Carole King in the West End production of Beautiful: The Carole King Musical.
 She joined Carole King at the British Summer Time concerts to perform I Feel The Earth Move.
 She remained with the production until it closed on 5 August 2017.

-In 2018 she appeared in a revival of Chess as Florence at the London Colosseum, alongside Michael Ball, Alexandra Burke and Tim Howar.
+In 2018 she appeared in a revival of Chess as Florence at the London Colosseum, alongside Michael Ball as Anatoly, Alexandra Burke as Svetlana, and Tim Howar as Freddie.

 In April 2019 she appeared in Man of La Mancha at the London Colosseum, sharing the roles of Aldonza and Dulcinea with Danielle de Niese.
 The production played a limited run to 8 June 2019.
 Following this, she has been cast in the new musical & Juliet, which is currently showing on the West End at the Shaftesbury Theatre.
 She stars as Anne Hathaway, William Shakespeare's love, Shakespeare being portrayed by Oliver Tompsett.
 Janson won an Olivier Award in the category of Best Supporting Actress in a Musical for her performance of Anne Hathaway.